Publication 107, Do You Need a California Seller's Permit?

 If you make sales of a temporary nature such as Christmas tree sales or sales of fireworks, you may apply for a temporary seller's permit.
 Temporary permits are issued to those whose sales activity will last no longer than 90 days.

 In addition to registering for a seller's permit, you may need to register for one of the other taxes and fees we administer.
-You can register by selecting New Registration, and then select Register a business activity with CDTFA.
+For a listing of the special tax and fee programs the CDTFA administers, please see our Special Taxes and Fees page.
+You can register by selecting Register, and then select Register a business activity with CDTFA.
 You can also register in person at any of our offices.
-Please contact our Customer Service Center at 1-800-400-7115 (TTY:711) for additional information.
+Please contact our Customer Service Center at 1-800-400-7115 (CRS:711) for additional information.
 The state and federal governments have additional requirements for businesses.
 You must file income tax returns with the California Franchise Tax Board and the U.S. Internal Revenue Service (IRS).
 Certain businesses are required to obtain permits from the California Department of Consumer Affairs and state and local environmental agencies.
 If you have employees, you are required to register as an employer with the California Employment Development Department and the IRS and to pay payroll withholding taxes.
 We recommend visiting www.businessportal.ca.gov or www.calgold.ca.gov to obtain information about business licenses and other local, state, and federal business permit information.
 Chambers of commerce, economic development organizations, and other business organizations are other good sources of information.
 Often the business licensing department of a city or county can assist you, too.
 Some counties and cities publish special guides for small businesses, available free or at a low cost.

 For more information regarding seller's permits, please see publication 73, Your California Seller's Permit.
 For a complete list of other CDTFA-administered taxes and fees, please see publication 51, California Department of Tax and Fee Administration Resource Guide to Free Tax Products and Services.
 You may find these and all our publications under Forms & Pubs.